Get Started with Artificial Intelligence for Marketers

 Hi there!
 You’re probably here because you’ve heard about Artificial Intelligence (AI) and you’ve got some questions.
 We’re excited to help answer those questions and put AI in the context of marketing.

-If you’re already familiar with AI, the next question you’re probably asking yourself is, what does it mean for me as a marketer?
+You’re probably already familiar with the general concept of AI, so let's move on to the next question you’re probably asking yourself - what does it mean for me as a marketer?

 Our world is changing quite rapidly.
 We are in the midst of a digital revolution, one the World Economic Forum coined the Fourth Industrial Revolution.